RishiSpace/APIShift/README.md

-# Multi-LLM Manager
+# APIShift

 ## Overview

-Multi-LLM Manager is a Python package that enables seamless interaction with multiple free-tier language model (LLM) providers.
+APIShift is a Python package that enables seamless interaction with multiple free-tier language model (LLM) providers.

 ## Installation